GerritCodeReview/summit_2018/speakers.md

 David is a contributor to Gerrit since 2011 and a maintainer/committer since 2012.
-He is based in Japan and works remotely as part of CollabNet's Teamforge Git Engineering team in Berlin.
+He is based in Japan and works remotely as part of CollabNet's Git Engineering team in Berlin.

 ### Luca Milanesio - GerritForge {#lmilanesio}